Marcus Forss

-Marcus Uolevi Forss (born 18 June 1999) is a Finnish professional footballer who plays as a forward for club Bolton Wanderers, on loan from club Middlesbrough.
+Marcus Uolevi Forss (born 18 June 1999) is a Finnish professional footballer who plays as a forward for Uzbekistan Super League club Neftchi Fergana.
 He plays for the Finland national team at international level.

 Forss is a graduate of the West Bromwich Albion academy and after transferring to Brentford B in 2017, he was promoted into the first team squad in 2018.
 Following four seasons with Brentford, Forss transferred to Middlesbrough in 2022.
+After four years of injuries and being deployed out of position, he was released in 2026 and transferred to Uzbeki club Neftchi Fergana.
 Forss made his international debut for Finland in November 2020 and was a member of Finland's Euro 2020 squad.

 Club career

 Early years

 A forward, Forss began his career in his native Finland with spells at FC Ruskon Pallo, TuWe and the FDS-Suomi football school.
 At age 13, he moved to England to join the academy at Premier League club West Bromwich Albion and progressed to sign a two-year scholarship deal in 2015.

 He was called into the U21 squad for two EFL Trophy matches in the first half of the 2016–17 season and made one appearance, with a start in a 2–0 group stage defeat to Gillingham on 8 November 2016.
 Forss was released when his scholarship ended in May 2017.

 Brentford

 2017–2019

 On 22 June 2017, Forss joined the B team at Championship club Brentford on a two-year contract.
 After scoring 11 goals in his first 23 B team appearances, he signed a new 3 1/2-year contract in February 2018.

 He finished the 2017–18 season as the B team's top scorer with 21 goals and won both of the team's Player of the Year awards.
 Forss was promoted into the first team squad for the 2018–19 season and despite missing five months of the campaign with a back injury, he was a regular inclusion in matchday squads when fit and finished the season with 9 appearances and two goals.

 2019–20 season and loan to AFC Wimbledon

 After one goal in three early-2019–20 season appearances, Forss signed a new four-year contract and joined League One club AFC Wimbledon on loan until the end of the 2019–20 season.
 He scored seven goals in his first seven appearances for the club and scored the first senior hat-trick of his career in a 4–1 victory over Southend United on 12 October.

 Four goals in five appearances in October 2019 won Forss the EFL Young Player of the Month award.
 Four further goals in December 2019 saw him nominated for the League One Player of the Month award.
 By the time his spell was ended early by a season-ending torn hamstring on 14 January 2020, he had scored 11 goals in 19 appearances.
 Forss' performances during the season were recognised with the AFC Wimbledon Young Player of the Year award.